Attention Deficit Hyperactivity Disorder (ADHD) - Services & Other Resources

 ADHD Information (Natl.
 Resource Center on ADHD)

-A wonderful collection of ADHD-related tools, forms, and patient education materials; available for download; part of Intermountain Healthcare's Mental Health Integration Clinical Program.
+ADHD-related tools, forms, and patient education materials; a part of Intermountain Healthcare's Mental Health Integration Clinical Program.

 Caring for Children with ADHD Toolkit (AAP)

-A toolkit for clinicians from the American Academy of Pediatrics.
-Can be ordered (cost is reduced for AAP members) from the linked-to page.
-Members may download the components of the Toolkit at no charge from the Member Center.
-The Toolkit contains: Diagnosis - checklists for teachers and parents, and diagnostic tools for clinical use.
+A fee-based toolkit that contains: Diagnosis - checklists for teachers and parents, and diagnostic tools for clinical use.
 Treatment - guidelines for therapy plans, setting treatment goals, medication dosing.
-Parent Information and Support - "Understanding ADHD" booklet, information about school issues, other parenting resources.
+Parent Information and Support - "Understanding ADHD" booklet, information about school issues, other parenting resources; American Academy of Pediatrics.
 Resources - Information on coding, billing, and reimbursement, Internet resources for parents, teachers, and clinicians.

 Conners 3rd Edition ADHD Assessment (Pearson)

-A free psychosocial screen designed to facilitate the recognition of cognitive, emotional, and behavioral problems.
+Free psychosocial screen to facilitate the recognition of cognitive, emotional, and behavioral problems.
 Includes a checklist for parents or youth to complete and scoring instructions.

 The Achenbach Child Behavior Checklist